CSCI-442-Mines/project-4-starter/README.md

 - If you have a question about what to do, you can likely find it in this (massive) section

+### General Requirements

+- Your code must be written in C++ and compile using `make` on the docker image.
+- Your simulation should be able to be executed by typing `./cpu-sim` in the root directory of your repository.
+- Your project must be memory safe, and have a zero exit status if no errors are encountered.
+- Your project must not execute external programs or use network resources.

 ### Simulation Information

 (This is implemented for you in the starter code **BUT** you should